 The first valve to be considered for a regenerative turbine pumping system might be a pressure relief valve.
 Because this type of pump has a horsepower requirement similar to that of a positive displacement pump (constantly rising hp along with pressure increases) a relief valve can be effectively used to limit horsepower.
-This is helpful when a nonoverloading motor is specified.
+This is helpful when a non-overloading motor is specified.
 It can be of critical importance if the system flow rate can vary widely.

 There are almost no circumstances where a flow modulating valve will work successfully in a regenerative turbine pumping system.
-The steep pumping characteristic, typical of these pumps, produces very large pressure changes with small variations in flow rate.
-As a result, the modulating flow from the valve introduces sharp pressure shock waves that shorten pump life and may cause damage to other pieces of equipment in the system.

-A swing check valve is recommended in the suction line even when the pump inlet is only slightly higher than the fluid source.
+The steep pumping characteristic produces very large pressure changes with small variations in flow rate.
+As a result, the modulating flow from the valve introduces sharp pressure shock waves that shorten pump life and may cause damage in other pieces of equipment in the system.
+If a shutoff valve is necessary in the suction line, use a gate, ball, butterfly, or other full port valve.
+Globe or other flow restricting valves can suction line, use a gate, ball, butterfly, or other full port valve.
+Globe or other flow restricting valves can in some cases reduce pump flow or increase chances of cavitation.
+A swing check valve is recommended in the suction line even when the pump inlet is even slightly higher than the fluid source.
 It should be the same size as the pump inlet or sized based on reasonable fluid friction losses.